tcxcx/foresta-front-end/README.md

 We owe a debt of gratitude to several organizations and communities for their support and inspiration:

 - **[Encode Club](https://www.encode.club/):** We extend our heartfelt thanks to Encode Club for organizing the hackathon that sparked the inception of our project.
 Their comprehensive workshops provided invaluable insights and learning opportunities.
 Notably, we attended all the workshops offered, which were instrumental in shaping our approach.
-A special mention goes to the workshop on SIWS (Substrate-based signing) by Talisman, which we have incorporated into our platform.
+A special mention goes to the workshop on Front-end Substrate were SIWS (Substrate-based signing) by Talisman was mentioned, which we have incorporated into our platform and adapted it to have additional functionalities based on the decoding of JWT as user log in/log out session, while also adding additional wallet providers to Polkadot.js.
 These sessions were pivotal in enhancing our understanding and application of cutting-edge blockchain technologies.

 - **[Tanssi](https://github.com/tcxcx/tanssi-foresta):** Our project leverages the cutting-edge Polkadot runtime technology envisioned by the Tanssi team.
 Their framework has been instrumental in enabling us to build a decentralized platform that supports our vision for a sustainable and carbon-neutral future.